Timballo

-Timballo is an Italian baked dish consisting of pasta, rice, or potatoes, with one or more other ingredients (cheese, meat, fish, vegetables, or fruit) included.
-Variations include the mushroom and shrimp sauce Timballo Alberoni, named after Giulio Alberoni; and the veal and tomato sauce Timballo Pattadese.
+Timballo is an Italian dish consisting of pasta, rice or potatoes, with one or more other ingredients (cheese, meat, fish, vegetables or fruit) included.
+Variations include the mushroom and shrimp sauce timballo Alberoni, named after Giulio Alberoni, and the veal and tomato sauce timballo pattadese.

 Etymology

-The name comes from the French word for kettledrum (timbale).
-Varieties of Timballo differ from region to region, and it is sometimes known as a bomba, tortino, sartù (a type of Neapolitan timballo with rice and tomato sauce) or pasticcio (which is used more commonly to refer to a similar dish baked in a pastry crust).
+The name comes from the Italian from the French word for 'kettledrum' (timbale).
+Varieties of timballo differ from region to region, and it is sometimes known as a bomba, tortino, sartù (a type of Neapolitan timballo with rice and tomato sauce) or pasticcio (which is used more commonly to refer to a similar dish baked in a pastry crust).
 It is also known as timpano and timbale.
 It is similar to a casserole and is sometimes referred to in English as a pie or savory cake.

 Preparation

 The dish is prepared in a dome or springform pan and eggs or cheese are used as a binder.
 Rice is commonly used as an ingredient in Emilia-Romagna, where the dish is referred to as a bomba and baked with a filling of pigeon or other game bird, peas, local cheese and a base of dried pasta.
 Crêpes are used as a base in Abruzzo, and other regions use ravioli or gnocchi.
 In Sicily, it is typically made with pasta and eggplant.

-Mushroom sauce or fonduta, a rich Piedmontese cheese soup and sauce, are sometimes used, and Anna Del Conte wrote that Béchamel is the most consistently used ingredient in timballos.
+Mushroom sauce, a rich Piedmontese cheese soup and sauce, are sometimes used, and Anna Del Conte wrote that béchamel is the most consistently used ingredient in timballo.

+By the 1990s in Campania, timballo was rarely made in homes, more often purchased as take away from food businesses, whole or by the slice.

 In popular culture

+An impressive timballo (un torreggiante timballo de macheroni) is served as the first course in a sumptuous formal dinner hosted by the fictional Prince of Salina in Giuseppe Tomasi di Lampedusa's 1958 novel The Leopard, and also features in the 2025 miniseries adaptation of the novel.

-Timballo featured prominently in the 1996 film Big Night, although the dish there is referred to as timpano (a regional or family term).
+Timballo featured prominently in the 1996 film Big Night, although the dish there is referred to as timpano (a regional or family term), food writer Arthur Schwartz describes this making a "big impression" on American audiences, and several publications printed recipes.

-"Timpano" was featured in the American Dad episode S18 E1.